HighPoint/aws-powershell-aerolite/README.md

 &nbsp;

-5) Navigate to the Step Functions.
+5) Navigate to Step Functions.
 "Aerolite-PowerShell" should appear as an option under "State Machines."
 Select the "Aerolite-PowerShell" blue hyperlink.
 You will reach the page below:

 ![Step Function Shot](/images/StepFunctionShot.png?raw=true)